 3. Submit Your Completed Form Within 90 Days.
 You must include proof of the incident, which could include your travel itinerary, police reports, death certificates or your credit card statement.
 Note that 90 days is from when the covered incident occured, not from when you receive the form.Depending on the type of claim, you may also have additional requirements; for example, if your item is lost or stolen, you will need to have reported it to the travel provider right when it happened.
 It’s important to read Chase’s benefits guide to know exactly what steps to take.

 4. Wait up to 60 Days for a Decision.
 Chase will need to evaluate the validity of your claim.
 If everything checks out, you’ll be compensated within 60 days of Chase receiving your claim and supporting documentation.

 Finally, it’s worth noting that Chase Sapphire Preferred’s benefits extend well beyond travel insurance.
-Sapphire Preferred also has among the best return extension and purchase protection programs on the market.
-And all Chase credit cards rank very highly in terms of price protection and rental car insurance.
+Sapphire Preferred also has among the best extended warranty and purchase protection programs on the market.
+And all Chase credit cards rank very highly in terms of rental car insurance.